oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/import-project-configure/import-project-configure.md

 ## Introduction

-In this section, you'll import the pre built *Autonomous Expense Agent* project into your Oracle Integration environment and configure the necessary connections for the integrations.
+In this section, you'll import the pre built *Intelligent Expense Automation with Agentic AI* project into your Oracle Integration environment and configure the necessary connections for the integrations.
 The project contains four integrations that will become agentic AI tools.

 You'll need to configure three essential connections: